ruipimenta/newOseaClassifier/README.md

 4. read file 106.myannot containing the beat classifications
 *rdann -r 106 -a myannot*

-###testonerecord1 and testonerecord2###
+###testonerecord1 and testonerecord2
 The executable file should be called (in the command line) with 2 arguments:

 1. the name of a Physionet WFDB record
 2. the number of the channel to be analysed (first channel is number 0)

-The WFDB output file gets the extension atest_0 if the channel to be analysed is 0
+The WFDB output file gets the extension atest_0 if the channel to be analysed is 0, atest_1 if the channel to be analysed is 1, ...